tim-degroot/abm/README.md

 ## Figures

-Publication-quality figures are generated from Jupyter notebooks in `code/plotting/`:
+Figures are generated from Jupyter notebooks in `code/plotting/`:

 | Notebook | Generates |
 |---|---|